Founded in 1737, the present building was erected in 1771.

 For many years the congregation of the Deerfield Presbyterian Church was complacently happy with its comfortable house of worship.
 There came a time however, when it was felt the one additional feature needed to bring the church up to the standards of a “town” church would be the possession of a small pipe organ.
 This, they believed, could be purchased for a sum within the range of their ability to pay, and a committee was appointed to raise the necessary funds.

-The Aeolian-Skinner Organ of Deerfield Presbyterian Church, built and installed in 1947, has fine tonal qualities, which, combined with the outstanding acoustics of the sanctuary, made it a popular choice for organ recitals over the years.
+Deerfield organ!
+The instrument has fine tonal qualities, which, combined with the outstanding acoustics of the sanctuary, made it a popular choice for organ recitals over the years.
 It has undergone two major overhauls – in 1974 by William P. Fenimore III of Haddonfield, and in 1994-95 by the R. W. Kurtz Organ Co. of Woodstown.

 Pastors of Deerfield